The utter subjugation of the populace didn’t happen via secret police and mass executions as in Stalin’s Russia.

 The Department of Education, with a big grant from a billionaire donor, rolled out the national educational reporting system, run by a private corporation, Elenkos, in a “public/private partnership.”
 This, in effect, made that corporation the gatekeeper for all educational software in the country, for no one could sell a new online textbook product that didn’t interface with the reporting system, so Elenkos got to decide who could play and who couldn’t.
-This proved to be enormously lucrative.
+This proved to be enormously lucrative and a semi-effective means for thought control.
 The National Educational Reporting Validation EcoSystem, or NERVES, was followed up by retinal scanners and galvanic skin response wristbands that students would wear.
 These fed data about student attention to task, or gritfulness, directly into NERVES and alerted teachers when that attention strayed.
-These were the forerunners of the “identification buttons” that employers started having their employees wear–the ones wirelessly readable by the ubiquitous workplace drones that swept the floors and washed the windows and emptied the trash and inventoried supplies and so much, much else.
+These were the forerunners of the “identification buttons,” popularly known as “ID Butts,” that employers started having their employees wear–the ones wirelessly readable by the ubiquitous workplace drones that swept the floors and washed the windows and emptied the trash and inventoried supplies and so much, much else.

 Of course, the national security services had bankrolled, many years before, the creation of several social media platforms to which people would post EVERYTHING about themselves, and it was a simple matter to data mine these to create extraordinarily detailed profiles of every citizen.